Platform screen doors: Platform screen doors and platform edge doors

-Rope-type screen doors
+Rope-type platform screen doors

-There are also rope-type platform screen doors, where multiple train types with different length and train door structures use the same platforms.
-The barriers move upwards, rather than sideways, when letting passengers through.
+There are also rope-type platform screen doors at stations where a number of train types, with different lengths and train door spacings, use the same platforms.
+The barriers move upwards, rather than sideways, to let passengers through.

-Some Japanese, Korean, Chinese and eastern European countries have railway stations that use rope-type screen doors to lower the cost of installation and to deal with the problem of different train types and distance between the doors.
+Some Japanese, Korean, Chinese and Eastern European countries have stations that use rope-type screen doors, to lower the cost of installation and to deal with the problem of different train types and distances between car doors.

+Variable-type platform screen doors

+The first-ever full-height variable screen doors were installed on the underground platforms of Osaka Station, which opened in March 2023, but a few half-height variants can be found on a set installed at the Shinkansen platforms of Shinagawa Station in Tokyo.
+Their use is rare since they are a much costlier and more complicated alternative to rope-type screen doors.
+The only difference from the latter is that they move sideways when letting passengers through.

+At Osaka Station, the doors are designed as a single block (equivalent to the length of a train car).
+It consists of five units: one wall-like "parent door" suspended from the top and two sets of glass "child doors".
+When the train reaches the station, a special scanner on the platform reads the information on the ID tag placed on the train to identify its type and the number of cars.
+With the type and the number of cars having been instantly identified, each unit will slide automatically to match the configuration of the stopped train.
+The parent and child doors then slide into the optimal position to align precisely with the position of each car door.

+Since the technology is still new, such doors are still going through testing phases in several countries around the world.

 Use

 Argentina

-Line D of the Buenos Aires Subte is planned to have platform screen doors installed in the future as soon as the CBTC system is installed.
+Line D of the Buenos Aires Subte is planned to have platform screen doors installed in the future, after the communications-based train control (CBTC) system has been installed.

 Australia

-Sydney Metro Northwest, the initial section of the Sydney Metro, which opened in May 2019, was the first-fully automated rapid transit rail system in Australia.
-Full-height screen doors are provided on most underground platforms, with half-height doors on at-grade, elevated and some underground platforms.
-The existing five stations on the Epping to Chatswood railway line were upgraded to rapid transit standard, all being fitted with half-height platform screen doors.
+Sydney Metro, which opened in May 2019, was the first-fully automated rapid transit rail system in Australia.
+There are full-height screen doors on most underground platforms, with full-height edge doors on at-grade, elevated and some underground platforms.
+The existing five stations on the Epping to Chatswood railway line were upgraded to rapid transit standard, all being fitted with full-height platform edge doors.